fancy-flashcard/ffc/docs/README.md

 It offers the possibility to cache data and resources which makes our app work offline.
 In the future the Service Worker may help us by offering access to notifications.

-Additionally we make our app installable by providing a manifest, thus users can add it to their homescreen and it feels like a natie app.
+Additionally we make our app installable by providing a manifest, thus users can add it to their homescreen and it feels like a native app.

 ### Technical insights and how we did it

+#### Terminology
+Cards (Q/A-pairs) are grouped into decks.
+Those decks can be imported via files.
+Files can be stored locally or accessed online via a URL.
+Each file contains multiple decks.
+Each deck is identified by a short name / id (only inside this file).
+It then contains some meta data (full name, description, ...) and multiple cards (questions with corresponding answers), each identified by some incrementing number (the next value is stored in the meta data so that there are no collisions when cards are deleted).
+You can find the file format for such files below.

+A card (question-answer-pair) is uniquely identified by the data source identifier (e.g. URL where the file is hosted, local filepath, ...), the deck short name / id and the id of the card itself (inside the deck).

 #### Learning Progress and Rating of Cards
 The learning progress is stored locally in the app.